privacyidea/privacyidea/doc/installation/ubuntu.rst

    apt-key add NetKnights-Release.asc

-Now you need to add the repository for your release (either xenial/16.04LTS or bionic/18.04LTS)
+Now you need to add the repository for your release (either xenial/16.04LTS, bionic/18.04LTS, focal/20.04LTS)

 You can do this by running the command::